barbarer/py4e-int/_sources/functions/peer_int.rst

     :answer_d: Both B and C
     :answer_e: I don't know
     :correct: d
     :feedback_a: Try again.
-This function will cause a loop without an end.
+This function has an infinite recursion.
     :feedback_b: Try again.
 Option B is correct!
-But option C is also correct. else block in option C can be removed.
+But option C is also correct.
+The else block in option C can be removed.
     :feedback_c: Try again.
 Option C is correct!
-But option B is also correct. else block in option C can be removed.
+But option B is also correct.
+The else block in option C can be removed.
     :feedback_d: Correct!
-Option B and C actually express the same meaning.
+Option B and C actually do the same thing.
     :feedback_e: Try again.
 Examine whether each option can end by itself!
 Some will cause a loop without an end.

     Which code is correct?